ankit-hbti/Intrvw_sq/README.md

 Note:

 	Factory is the main class.
-Please run it by giving space separated input by mentioning number of Machines, no of Bolts and Time in seconds to assemble    	the product.
+Please run it by giving space separated input by mentioning number of Machines, no of Bolts and Time taken in seconds to assemble    	the product.

 	e.g.
 	java org.interview.searchpartner.Factory 3 6 60